What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 On a 4-hour paddle, nature will call.
 Your underlayer choice affects how complicated this gets:

-- Two-piece options make things easier
+- Two-piece options make things significantly easier

-- One-piece suits mean more undressing
+- One-piece suits mean more undressing (challenging in a boat)

-- Plan your layers accordingly
+- Plan your layers accordingly for the trip duration

 The Support Question